-Recommendation Potential ADP Reduction Identified in Jail Study and 2025 County Efforts/Response 1A.
-Deflect most people with statutes or circumstances likely to be released the same day they enter the jail Jail Study Potential ADP Reduction: 17 County Efforts/Response: The County evaluated the feasibility of developing a Type I facility for additional booking/sobering center.
-As acceptance of services requires voluntary participation, and the cost to build and operate such a facility is high (and requires additional law enforcement staffing), it is not a cost-effective solution and would have minimal ADP impact if implemented.
+Recommendation commendation Potential ADP Reduction Identified in Jail Study and Recommendation 2025 County Efforts/Response 1A.
+Deflect most Jail Study Potential ADP Reduction: 17 people with statutes County Efforts/Response: The County evaluated the or circumstances feasibility of developing a Type I facility for additional likely to be released booking/sobering center.
+As acceptance of services requires the same day they voluntary participation, and the cost to build and operate enter the jail such a facility is high (and requires additional law enforcement staffing), it is not a cost-effective solution and would have minimal ADP impact if implemented.
 Additionally, existing sobering centers, such as the CRBH operated by WellSpace Health, are not being used to capacity.
 Due to this, the original projected ADP reduction in the Jail Study is not feasible.
-However, the County has continued to develop and distribute resources for law enforcement agencies (LEA's) regarding available voluntary and involuntary resources.
+However, the County has continued to develop and distribute resources for law enforcement agencies (LEA's) regarding available voluntary 15.4 and involuntary resources.
 1B.
-Augment Crisis Response to deflect more people not requiring jail admission who have Mental Health Needs Jail Study Potential ADP Reduction: 26 County Efforts/Response: The County has continued its Co-Response Crisis Intervention Teams (CCIT, formerly Mobile Crisis Support Team) and developed non-law enforcement mobile crisis response (Community Wellness Response Team/CWRT).
-Recruiting and retaining clinicians embedded with law enforcement teams continues to be a challenge, in part due to the uniqueness of the role as well as the behavioral health workforce shortage.
+Augment Crisis Jail Study Potential ADP Reduction: 26 Response to deflect County Efforts/Response: The County has continued its Co-Response Crisis Intervention Teams (CCIT, formerly more people not requiring jail Mobile Crisis Support Team) and developed non-law admission who have enforcement mobile crisis response (Community Wellness Mental Health Needs Response Team/CWRT).
+Recruiting and retaining clinicians Tientai Tieattii Weeds embedded with law enforcement teams continues to be a challenge, in part due to the uniqueness of the role as well as the behavioral health workforce shortage.
 CWRT now operates 24/7 and works with 988 to respond to and direct individuals in crisis to support services.
 While it is impossible to know how many individuals' justice- involvement was prevented through use of crisis response services, thus reducing ADP, this recommendation has been fully implemented.
 1C.
-Cite in the field people usually booked on nonviolent misdemeanors or infractions Jail Study Potential ADP Reduction: 74 County Efforts/Response: The County has continued to encourage LEA's to cite and release to the fullest extent possible, and has worked with LEA partners to develop and distribute resources on voluntary and involuntary resources for individuals cited in the field.
+Cite in the field Jail Study Potential ADP Reduction: 74 people usually County Efforts/Response: The County has continued to booked on non- encourage LEA's to cite and release to the fullest extent violent possible, and has worked with LEA partners to develop and misdemeanors or distribute resources on voluntary and involuntary resources infractions for individuals cited in the field.
 Changes to law under Prop 36 that went into effect December 18, 2024 are expected to increase bookings for specified drug and theft offenses that now require booking and magistrate review before release.
 Prop 36 creates new challenges to ADP reduction through reduced use of cite and release for some non-violent misdemeanors.
 The full impact of Prop 36 is not yet known; however, the estimated ADP reduction is unlikely to be achieved based on this legislative change.